 All that being said, a quota on foreign players will not resurrect - assuming that this is what is required - the English national game.
 It does not automatically follow that forcing out more talented foreign players will make better players of the mediocre Englishmen brought in to replace them.
 Premier League revenues will suffer from the loss of some of the league's great entertainers and who is to say the English players will not suffer in the absence of imports of the calibre of Berbatov, Elano and Arteta, whose presence surely inspires their younger team mates to raise their own game.
 Of course, the Premiership will not lose all its foreign players, but some of its cosmopolitan aura is sure to be lost.
 The league will be hit in the pocket and its reputation as one of Europe's best, based on its clubs attracting the world's best players, will suffer.
 This is before bringing up the fact that such restrictions would defy EU law.
 The old First Division (without foreign players) provided the nation only one international trophy, so it would seem folly to sacrifice the Premier League's success for a policy that would not necessarily guarantee that of the national side.

-good coaching.
+So if limiting player imports won't do the trick, what is the answer?
+It is one that is simple to identify, but not the easiest to apply, quite likely the reason it has been put on the back burner by many in the media.
+Recent success - relative to England - for the likes of Italy, France and Germany has not been because of or in spite of the foreigners in their respective leagues, but rather down to a simple combination of good players and good coaching.
 None of the leading sides in these countries see the need for foreign managers, as they boast the likes of Hitzfeld, Ancelotti, Lippi and Wenger.
 It has been a decade since any of Europe's footballing giants coveted an English manager, as they are simply not good enough.
 Of the English managers in the top division, Harry Redknapp never enters consideration for the England job (maybe it was the bungs), Allardyce plays a striker (Smith) in front of his back four and his two best goalscorers (Owen and Martins) out wide to satisfy his 4-5-1 fixation (don't get me started on the route one tactics), Curbishley is Mr Mid-table-obscurity and most of the others will be satisfied with avoiding relegation.
 Somewhat in contrast, fellow Brits O'Neill, Hughes and Moyes have all led sides to European football and are breathing down the necks of the top six.
 Take into account the success of McLeish and Strachan and one wonders what the other home countries are doing that England aren't.

 It is not just the top level where the coaching problem exists.
 Something needs to be done to reform the way kids are taught to play the game; less punt and chase, more pass and move; more patience and appreciation of possession and how to create space.
 No one can doubt the work ethic and passion of English players, but at the highest level, trying hard doesn't guarantee success.
 England's recent second half performance in Moscow, reminiscent of those against Brazil in 2002 and France and Portugal in 2004, proved once again that possession is nine tenths of the law and the midfield forgot completely how to play keep-ball.